schimmmi/n8n-nodes-tibber/README.md

 ## Version History

+### 1.0.5 (2025-08-05)
+- Fixed module exports to use CommonJS format required by n8n community nodes
+- Updated index.ts to export nodes and credentials arrays with proper structure

 ### 1.0.4 (2025-08-05)
 - Moved index.ts from src/ to root directory for proper n8n community node structure
 - Updated TypeScript configuration to handle mixed source locations